50 Unhealthiest Desserts on the Planet

 Banquet Cherry Berry Pie

-Cherries and berries are chock-full of antioxidants, but don't rely on this pie to get your free-radical-fighting fix.
-With a staggering 400 calories per single serving, we'd steer clear of a spoon.
+Cherries and berries are chock-full of antioxidants, but you shouldn't rely on this pie to get your free-radical-fighting fix.
+With a staggering 410 calories per single serving, this pie is a dessert disaster.

 Sara Lee Banana Creme Pie

-You'll get seven teaspoons worth of sugar in this banana creme pie coming from five different sources of the sweet stuff.
+You'll get seven teaspoons worth of sugar in this banana crème pie, thanks to five different sources of the sweet stuff.
 Yikes!

 Banquet Apple Pie

-Banquet's apple pie comes in a single-serving package but should definitely be shared with a pal.
-No one needs 490 milligrams of blood-pressure-spiking sodium and 25 grams of sugar in one sitting!
+Banquet's apple pie comes in a single-serving package but should be shared with a pal.
+No one needs 480 milligrams of blood-pressure-spiking sodium and 24 grams of sugar in one sitting!

-This decadent cake found in the freezer section starts off with a chocolate cookie crumb crust and piles on rich caramel, chocolate, pecans, and whipped crème rosettes.
+This decadent cake, found in the freezer section, starts with a chocolate cookie crumb crust and piles on rich caramel, chocolate, pecans, and whipped crème rosettes.
 These layers will cost you a full day's worth of saturated fat and nearly eight teaspoons worth of sugar.

 Marie Callender's Dutch Apple Pie

-Marie brags that her streusel-topped pie is made with 100 percent fresh Fuji apples baked in a made-from-scratch crust, but we're not convinced you'd use hydrogenated soybean oil in your homemade pie.
+Marie brags that her streusel-topped pie is made with 100% fresh Fuji apples baked in a made-from-scratch crust, but we're not convinced you'd use hydrogenated soybean oil in your homemade pie.

-Besides for the absurd calorie and sugar contents, we hate to see sugar as the first ingredient and hydrogenated palm oil—a source of inflammatory saturated fat—as the third ingredient in this chocolate creme pie recipe.
+Besides the absurd calorie and sugar content, this pie lists sugar as the second ingredient and hydrogenated palm oil—a source of inflammatory saturated fat—as the third ingredient.
+No, thank you!

 Marie Callender's Lattice Peach Pie

-Another fruity pie that's so not worth the caloric damage.
-Just because Marie Callender concocts her pie with Freestone peaches, doesn't mean you should go ahead and indulge in a slice.
+This is another fruity pie that's so not worth the caloric damage.
+Just because Marie Callender concocts her pie with Freestone peaches doesn't mean you should go ahead and indulge in a slice.

 Sara Lee Carrot Cake

-Carrots are jam-packed with eye- and skin-benefitting vitamin A. However, this cake packs in just two percent of your daily value of the nutrient.
+Carrots are jam-packed with eye- and skin-benefiting vitamin A. However, this cake packs in just 2% of your daily value of the nutrient.
 Plus, sugar is the first ingredient.
 Hard pass.

 Marie Callender's Southern Pecan Pie